asadqureshi12/cardiometabolic-deterioration/README.md

 | 4 | 78 | Highest-priority surveillance state |
 | **Total** | **479** | |

 Of the 118 temporal patients, 7 carry a WORSENING+UNSTABLE signal.
-All 7 sit in Band 4 — arrived at through two independent scoring pathways with no shared logic.
+All 7 sit in Band 4.
+Band assignment and temporal signal computation share no direct input data but are not fully independent — the band layer incorporates temporal signals as Layer 3 inputs.
+Convergence is partly architectural design and partly an empirical finding.

 ---